 Also, the original recipe says to use tongs to flip (only once) but I found that they caused the problems with the batter to increase.
 Using a spatula, however, just led to oil splashing everywhere.
 In the end, what worked best for me was to use a spatula to wiggle them free from the pan and then use the tongs to flip them over.

 Regardless of the problems that caused things to not turn out entirely as planned, we still managed to fry several that turned out almost perfectly.
 The tomatoes were very tart and the crust added the perfect amount of crunch.
 We made a large plate of these that were a mixture of the perfect, messy, and complete disaster tomatoes and they all went super quick.
-So, even if you mess this recipe up a little, they should still be absolutely delicious.
+So, even if you mess this recipe up a little, it should still be absolutely delicious.

 You can find the recipe for Fried Green Tomatoes I below.
 Let us know in the comments if you decide to try it yourself!